Disney World Restaurant Discounts & Coupons

 Best Bets

 Really inexpensive meals in the theme parks are hard to find, but listed below are some cheap options for real food that will fill you up.
 Prices below are approximate and subject to change at any time.
-(See below for other tips and tricks to use at the theme park restaurants.)
+(We also have some more tips and tricks for saving on food at the theme park restaurants.)

-- Magic Kingdom – Main Street Bakery is usually your best bet for a cheap breakfast, but it’s closed for rehab until summer 2013.
-Right now your best bet is Tomorrowland Terrace, where you can get mini waffles with fruit or a bowl of oatmeal with toppings for $3.99.
-For lunch or dinner, Casey’s Corner (Main Street) has a large hot dog with slaw or fries (and access to the toppings bar) for $7.59.
-Get a bowl of clam chowder for $4.69 or a bowl of vegetarian chili for $4.49 at Columbia Harbor House.
-Cosmic Ray’s (Tomorrowland) has a half rotisserie chicken with mashed potatoes and vegetables (split it between two people) for $9.99.
-Sleepy Hollow refreshments in Liberty Square makes fresh, delicious and large ice cream cookie sandwiches for $4.19 that are very splittable.
-Amazingly, the new, beautifully-themed Be Our Guest restaurant offers some reasonably priced items at lunch, including soups for under $4 and delicious cupcakes and cream puffs for $2.39.
+- Magic Kingdom – Main Street Bakery (Starbucks) is usually your best bet for a cheap breakfast, with breakfast sandwiches only $5 or so.
+For lunch or dinner, Casey’s Corner (Main Street) has a large hot dog with apple slices or fries (and access to the toppings bar) for $9.49.
+Get a bowl of clam chowder or a bowl of vegetarian chili for $6.49 at Columbia Harbor House.
+The Friar’s Nook has surprisingly filling “loaded” tater tot bowls starting at $8.49.
+Sleepy Hollow refreshments in Liberty Square has a large, tasty and filling chicken waffle sandwich for $10.49, and a large ice cream cookie sandwich for $5.49.
+Both are very splittable if you just need a light meal or snack.
+The new, beautifully-themed Be Our Guest restaurant offers some reasonably priced items at lunch (though less reasonably priced than they used to be), including soups for around $6 and delicious cupcakes and cream puffs for around $5.

-- Animal Kingdom – For a light breakfast, your best bet is Kusafiri Coffee Shop and Bakery next to Tusker House, where you can get a muffin or sweet roll for under $3; or Pizzafari, which has a pretty substantial kids’ breakfast platter (eggs, potatoes and bacon or sausage – plenty for many adults) for just $4.99.
-For lunch or dinner, Anandupur Local Food Cafes (the fast food side of Yak & Yeti) has 2 egg rolls for $4.49 or chicken fried rice for $4.
-Pizzafari offers a basket of cheesy bread sticks with marinara sauce for $5, and individual pizzas for $7.49 or less (the menu will say it’s $2 more than that, but ask them to leave off the side salad).
-Flame Tree Barbecue has a half smoked chicken with two sides (split it between two people) for $10.49.
+- Animal Kingdom – Creature Comforts (Starbucks) has breakfast sandwiches, muffins and pastries for around $5, or consider some of the Joffrey’s coffee locations like Isle of Java for a smaller selection of just muffins and pastries, but typically shorter lines.
+The Kusafiri Coffee Shop and Bakery next to Tusker House also has a quick breakfast options like a muffin or sweet roll for under $4.
+For lunch or dinner, the Eight Spoon Cafe has a decent portion of mac ‘n’ cheese for $4.29, or you can “plus it” with various protein options for another $2.
+The Smiling Crocodile (when it’s open) has various fancy open-face BLTs for $5.29.
+Yak & Yeti Local Food Cafes (the fast food side of Yak & Yeti) has 2 egg rolls for $5.99 or chicken fried rice for $5.
+Pizzafari offers a basket of cheesy garlic knots (basically bread sticks) with marinara sauce for $7, and individual pizzas for $9.49 or less (the menu will say it’s $2 more than that, but ask them to leave off the salad).
+Flame Tree Barbecue has a half smoked chicken with two sides (split it between two people) for $13.99.

 Some of the best food can be found outside the theme parks, at the resort hotels.

 - Another fan favorite is Trail’s End Buffet at Disney’s Ft Wilderness Resort (accessible by boat from Magic Kingdom, Contemporary and Wilderness Lodge).
-The all-you-can eat buffets at breakfast and dinner are the least expensive on property, and offer a wide variety of “home cooking” style foods, plus appealing options like Mickey waffles at breakfast and peel-and-eat shrimp at dinner.
+The all-you-can eat buffets at breakfast and dinner are the least expensive on property – around $20 (adult)/$11 (child) for breakfast, and $27/$16 for dinner (higher during holiday season) – and offer a wide variety of “home cooking” style foods, plus appealing options like Mickey waffles at breakfast and peel-and-eat shrimp at dinner.

 Cheapest (and Healthiest) Food Items in the Parks – Fresh Fruit & Veggies!